02 Oct FUNGAL ACNE (30+ STUDIES): THE ULTIMATE GUIDE (2022)17 minute read

 Even with the correct antifungal treatment, there’s a high rate of reoccurrence .
 Your liver doesn’t like repeated doses of antifungal medications, though, so it’s not advisable to rely on those each time you have a flare.

 Remember, fungal acne develops when the environment enables Malassezia to overgrow.
 Change the environment in your body, and you’ll see changes on your skin.

 As with any skin condition, the best way to tackle fungal acne is from the inside and the outside.
 Outside approaches can give you more immediate symptom relief, while inside approaches help you to create a longer-term resolution.

 With fungal acne, the goal of both the inside and outside approaches is to minimise Malassezia overgrowth and rebalance the skin microbiome.
 Don’t worry—it’s much simpler than it sounds!

 Let’s explore the simple steps you can take:

 1) Balance your blood sugar

 If you’ve read my other articles, you’ll know that this is my number-one tip for clear skin, no matter your complexion woes.

 When your blood sugar is up and down, it leads to surges of insulin.
 These surges of insulin start a hormonal cascade that winds up making your skin oilier .
-And you how Malassezia loves to feed on skin oil.
+And you know how Malassezia loves to feed on skin oil.